 Natural variations.
-Total ozone varies strongly with latitude and longitude as seen within the seasonal plots in Figure Q3-1.
+Total ozone varies strongly with latitude and longitude, as seen within the seasonal plots in Figure Q3-1.
 These patterns come about for two reasons.
 First, atmospheric winds transport air between regions of the stratosphere that have high ozone values and those that have low ozone values.
 Tropospheric weather systems can temporarily alter the vertical extent of the ozone layer in a region, and thereby change total ozone.
 The regular nature of these air motions, in some cases associated with geographical features (oceans and mountains), in turn causes recurring patterns in the distribution of total ozone.

-Second, ozone variations occur as a result of changes in the balance of chemical production and loss processes as air moves to and from different locations over the globe.
-This balance, for example, is very sensitive to the amount of sunlight in a region.
+Second, ozone variations occur as a result of changes in the balance of chemical production and loss processes.
+This balance is very sensitive to the amount of solar UV radiation (see Q2) reaching the various parts of the atmosphere.

 There is a good understanding of how chemistry and air motions work together to cause the observed large-scale features in total ozone, such as those seen in Figure Q3-1.
-Ozone changes are routinely monitored by a large group of investigators using satellite, airborne, and ground-based instruments.
-The continued analyses of these observations provide an important basis to quantify the contribution of human activities to ozone depletion.
+Ozone changes are routinely monitored by a large group of scientists using satellite, airborne, and ground-based instruments.
+The continued analyses of these observations provide an important long-term basis to quantify the contribution of human activities to ozone depletion.

 Figure Q3-1.
 Total ozone.
-Total ozone at any location on the globe is defined as the sum of all the ozone molecules in the atmosphere directly above that location.
-Total ozone varies with latitude, longitude, and season, with the largest values at high latitudes and the lowest values in tropical regions.
-The variations are demonstrated here with two-week averages of total ozone in 2009 as measured with a satellite instrument.
+Total column ozone at any location on the globe is defined as the sum of all the ozone molecules in the atmosphere directly above that location.
+Total ozone varies with latitude, longitude, and season, with the largest values at high latitudes and the lowest values usually found in tropical regions.
+The variations are demonstrated here with two-week averages of total ozone in 2021 as measured with a satellite instrument.
 Total ozone shows little variation in the tropics (20°N-20°S latitudes) over all seasons.
-Total ozone outside the tropics varies more strongly with time on a daily to seasonal basis as ozone-rich air is moved from the tropics and accumulates at higher latitudes, with more being transported in winter.
-The low total ozone values over Antarctica in September constitute the "ozone hole" in 2009.
-Since the 1980s, the ozone hole in late winter/early spring represents the lowest values of total ozone that occur over all seasons and latitudes (see Q10).
+Total ozone outside of the tropics varies more strongly with time on a daily to seasonal basis as ozone-rich air is moved from the tropics and accumulates at higher latitudes, with more ozone being transported in winter.
+The low total ozone values over Antarctica shown here in September constitute the "ozone hole" in 2021.
+Since the mid-1980s, the ozone hole in late winter/early spring represents the lowest values of total ozone that occur over all seasons and latitudes (see Q10).